 Building on available technology and other engaging and connective communication tools i.e. social media platforms, the ICRC has been contributing to different actors of influence to craft culturally appropriate messages on the pandemic and capitalizing on the local values and spiritual beliefs.
 The use of local proverbs and religious texts, for instance, are more likely to resonate among local communities and hence encourage them to understand and adopt safe practices.

 Mastering good practices during social distancing comes only when maintaining social and supportive connections with vulnerable members of the community.
 To keep up the spirit of global solidarity and meet the challenges of the pandemic partnering with local and influential actors and supporting local initiatives is a key component of the humanitarian response.
 Above all, religious and community leaders are well-positioned to support the local and global efforts with their moral and spiritual leadership.

 About the Author

-Yousef Alyazji has been working with ICRC Sub-delegation in Gaza since 2012; assuming the role of Head of Communication and Prevention.
+Yousef Alyazji is a member of CCHN Community of Practice who has been working with ICRC Sub-delegation in Gaza since 2012; assuming the role of Head of Communication and Prevention.
 Yousef leads select networking files to maintain and strengthen relations with key actors of influence.
 He initiates, manages, and implements a consistent program of dissemination; with the aim to enhance the ICRC’s acceptance and to promote IHL amongst them.